pytest-dev/pytest-bdd/README.rst

 Feature file paths
 ------------------

-But default, pytest-bdd will use current module's path as base path for finding feature files, but this behaviour can be changed by having fixture named ``pytestbdd_feature_base_dir`` which should return the new base path.
+By default, pytest-bdd will use current module's path as base path for finding feature files, but this behaviour can be changed by having fixture named ``pytestbdd_feature_base_dir`` which should return the new base path.